Welcome to Maths!

 - obtain their best possible results at all times, especially with the public examinations at KS4 and KS5

 We strive to provide a strong foundation of mathematical skills for all our students and to realise the potential of each individual.
-At Key Stage 3 we lay a thorough foundation of all necessary skills and endeavour develop, through investigative and thought provoking activities, a deep understanding of the mathematical concepts.
+At Key Stage 3 we lay a thorough foundation of all necessary skills and endeavour to develop, through investigative and thought provoking activities and a deep understanding of the mathematical concepts.
 Year 7 and 8 take part in the annual ‘Number Day’ which is a day dedicated to puzzles, mathematical games and challenges.

 At Key Stage 4 our students follow the new Edexcel GCSE course.
 This is examined with three papers at the end of Year 11.
 Each paper is 1 hour and 30 minutes long, paper 1 is non-calculator and papers 2 and 3 are calculator.
+We also offer GCSE Statistics and the Level 2 certificate course at Further Maths (GCSE equivalent) as part of the options process.
+Both these courses start at Year 9 and students have 2 lesson a week for each subject.

 Up take in Mathematics at A-Level is high.
 We follow the Edexcel course where students study a mixture of Pure Mathematics, Mechanics and Statistics at A2.
 We also offer an A2 in the Further Mathematics course, which provides a very thorough foundation for university-level study in Mathematics or related subjects.
-Finally, we offer an AS Core Mathematics which is designed to encourage students to apply Mathematics to their studies, work or interests and to incorporate ICT effectively within Mathematics.

 Please note that because every Year 11 group follows individual timings and content, it is not possible to provide an overview.